BodenmillerGroup/ImcSegmentationPipeline/README.md

 conda env create -f environment.yml
 ```

-4. Configure CellProfiler to use the plugins by opening the CellProfiler GUI, selecting `Preferences` and setting the `CellProfiler plugins directory` to `path/to/ImcSegmentationPipeline/resources/ImcPluginsCP/plugins`.
+4. Configure CellProfiler to use the plugins by opening the CellProfiler GUI, selecting `Preferences` and setting the `CellProfiler plugins directory` to `path/to/ImcSegmentationPipeline/resources/ImcPluginsCP/plugins` and **restart CellProfiler**.
 Alternatively you can clone the `ImcPluginsCP` repository individually and set the path correctly in CellProfiler.

 5. Activate the environment created in 3. and start a jupyter instance